hollingsworthd/micronaut-libgdx-teavm/README.md

 - [TeaVM](https://github.com/konsoletyper/teavm)
 - [Micronaut](https://github.com/micronaut-projects/micronaut-core)

+---

+Getting Started:

 From the project root, start the server by running `./gradlew run` and then visit http://localhost:8080/

 To build the executable run `./gradle clean build` and use `micronaut-libgdx-teavm/server/build/libs/server-all.jar`.
-This executable can be started in production by running `java -jar server-all.jar`.
+This can be started in production by running `java -jar server-all.jar`.